TSR0705/BACKEND-CONCEPTS/README.md

 ├── MONGODB-C-R-U-D-02/                    # CRUD practice project #2
 └── ROLE-BASED-AUTHENTICATION-SYSTEM/      # Advanced auth with roles + OTP flows
 ```

-# 🛠️ BACKEND-CONCEPTS

-A complete backend learning series — from Node.js & MongoDB fundamentals to production-ready authentication and project builds.

-This repository is designed to teach **real-world backend development** in a structured, progressive way using practical modules and projects.

----

-## 🚀 Features

-- Modular folders for each concept
-- Role-based authentication with OTP flows
-- CRUD, Auth, File Upload, Emailing, Data Relations
-- Blog & Ecommerce mini projects
-- Beginner-friendly → Advanced dev-ready

 ## 🌟 Features